Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: generalized ergodic channel with Lindblad evolution

-Let us now generalize our construction for quantum channels of arbitrary dimensions.
-The qubit Ergodic channel can be extended beyond qubits to $d$ dimensions, evolving the initial state to an arbitrary fixed state $\tau = \sum_{i} \tau_{ii} |i\rangle \langle i|$.\\ Building on the generalization of the Pauli channel \citep{nm7}, the action of the generalized ergodic channel can be described by the following equation:
+We now generalize our construction to quantum channels in arbitrary dimensions.
+The qubit Ergodic channel can be extended to \( d \)-dimensional systems.
+Without loss of generality, this extension assumes a fixed state diagonal in the computational basis, represented as \( \tau_d = \sum_{i} \tilde{\tau}_{ii} |i\rangle \langle i| \).
+Building on the generalization of the Pauli channel \citep{nm7}, the action of the generalized ergodic channel can be described by the following equation: